vazmigue/networking-iberia/2-tgw-vpns/40-vpn-setup.md

 1. From the Menu on the Left Select **Site-to-Site VPN Connections**.
 From the main panel, you likely will see the VPN is in State **Pending**.
 That's fine.
 Let's take a look towards the bottom, and click the **Tunnel Details** tab.
 Note down the two **Outside IP Addresses**.
 We want to record them in the order of the one pairing up with the **Inside IP CIDR** range 169.254.**10**.0/30 first. _Note: You can use Cloud9 as a scratch pad, by clicking the + in the main panel and selecting **New file**. be sure to paste them in the right order!_

 1. From the menu on the left, scroll down and select **Transit Gateway Attachments**.
 We need to verify that the attachment we created above is no longer in status **pending**.
-Instead it should be is state **available** like all of the VPC attachments in the list.
+Instead it should be is state **available** (it might take 4-7 mins) like all of the VPC attachments in the list.

     ![VPN Attachment Available](../images/vpn-available.png)